raquellondon/NavonInstFreq/README.md

 Small S-band mis-centering (6–12 vs 7–13) rarely changes the selected component.
 If the component peak shifts, it’s usually because a different generator was selected, not because the frequency was nudged.
 This is exactly what you want when you’re worried about biasing alpha frequency.

+SHould we repick the peak after GED?
+Look at PP32 for example Check PP30